Why Marketing Planning? (1 of 2)

 Everybody understands that the only true source of wealth for any organization is the market, which purchases its products or services or benefits from them in case of “non-profits”: without sales and/or other sources of funding (justified by the market’s needs), the organization would not generate any value, and all the other potential providers of funds and resources (shareholders, banks, suppliers, donors) would, sooner or later (probably, sooner!) stop feeding it.

-At the heart of any business strategy we therefore need to have a sound marketing strategy: all the other company’s functional areas (R&D, manufacturing, HR, finance, logistics) are just “ancillary” to the marketing function, and would not survive without the organization’s ability to valuably satisfy the market (see a famous article of twenty years ago from Regis McKenna: https://hbr.org/1991/01/marketing-is-everything).
+At the heart of any business strategy we therefore need to have a sound marketing strategy: all the other company’s functional areas (R&D, manufacturing, HR, finance, logistics) are just “ancillary” to the marketing function, and would not survive without the organization’s ability to valuably satisfy the market (see a famous article of about thirty years ago from Regis McKenna: https://hbr.org/1991/01/marketing-is-everything).

 If we agree on the following interrelated objectives, i.e. generating value through market satisfaction, we would also agree on the need for estimating, measuring and controlling their achievement, and understanding their relationships, in order to make strategic decisions that could positively influence their behavior over time: this is just planning!